solid/authorization-panel/proposals/LauncherApp.md

 ### Constraining the App

-The App launcher can keep information about desired restrictions on the app, placing those in a special file that can access controlled for only App Launcher visibility if needed:
+The App launcher can keep information about desired restrictions on the app, placing those in a special file that can access changeled for only App Launcher visibility if needed:

 ```Turtle
 <#CalendarApp> a solid:App;